-Mission: The Senior Center Coalition of Indiana exists to support, represent, and promote the contribution of senior centers to healthy, vibrant aging for Indiana’s older adults.
+Mission: The Senior Center Coalition of Indiana exists to support, represent, and promote the essential role of senior centers in healthy, vibrant aging.

-And add these future BB session dates to your calendar:
+Add these future BB Session dates to your calendar

 CHANGING THE GAME:

 Preparing for a New Era in Long-Term Services and Support

 Left: Kristen LaEace reviews the current Indiana legislative session.
 Middle: SCCI meeting attendees in the Hendricks County Senior Center, Danville, IN.
 Right: Dr. JoAnn Burke discusses coalition-building.

 It was two years in coming, but SCCI met on March 4, 2022, with 40 attendees — in-person and on ZOOM.
 The topic was “Changing the Game: Preparing for a New Era in Long-Term Services and Support.”
 Kristen LaEace, CEO of the Indiana Association of Area Agencies on Aging, started the day with a legislative review that included key information about ways non-profit organizations can have an impact on state legislation.
 See Kristen LaEace’s presentation below.